 We’ve broken down some helpful information that might make navigating the time in between fashion weeks a little less overwhelming.

-What Exactly Is Resort?
-How Is It different From Cruise or Pre-Spring?
+What Is a Resort Collection?
+How Is It different From Cruise or Pre-Spring

 Resort, Cruise, Pre-Spring, “Holiday,” whatever you wanna call it: they're monikers for the same thing.
 It’s just interchangeable fashion jargon to describe the same pre-collection that comes after Fall/Winter clothes have gone on sale but before Spring/Summer clothes have been delivered to stores.